-Cooling & Heating Operation
+Cooling Operation

 This product utilizes either a standard indoor thermostat or Infinity communication User Interface.
-With a call for cooling, the outdoor fan, reversing valve, and compressor are energized.
+With a call for cooling, the outdoor fan and compressor are energized.
 When the cooling demand is satisfied, the compressor and fan will shut off.
-The reversing valve will remain energized until the control board power is removed or a call for heating is initiated.

-NOTE: The outdoor fan motor will continue to operate for one minute after compressor shuts off, when the outdoor ambient is greater than or equal to 100°F/37.78°C.
+NOTE: The outdoor fan motor will continue to operate for one minute after compressor shuts off, when the outdoor ambient is greater than or equal to 100° F (37.78° C).